nicoptere/raymarching-for-THREE/README.md

 ![noise bulb](https://cdn.rawgit.com/nicoptere/raymarching-for-THREE/master/img/noise_bulb.jpg)<br>
 [noise bulb demo](https://rawgit.com/nicoptere/raymarching-for-THREE/master/noise_bulb.html)<br>

+the 2 most important values for the raymarching are the maximum distance and the precision (the minimum step distance under which the raymarching loops bails out).

 for the sake of exhibiting the beauty of Raymarching, the above shape is produced by [this distance estimator](https://github.com/nicoptere/raymarching-for-THREE/blob/master/glsl/noise_bulb.glsl#L171-L186):

     vec2 field( vec3 position ){